codeformuenster/clustersetup/README.md

 Then, bootstrap your nodes

+**Attention**: It is strongly advised to reboot your VMs before bootstrapping.
+Otherwise cgroup driver of docker and kubelet won't match.
+At least restart the docker service.

-**Attention**: The `bootstrap-nodes` should be used only once for your cluster or after manually running `kubeadm reset --force && rm -rf /etc/cni/net.d` on all of the nodes.
+**Attention #2**: The `bootstrap-nodes` should be used only once for your cluster or after manually running `kubeadm reset --force && rm -rf /etc/cni/net.d` on all of the nodes.

     ansible-playbook --tags bootstrap-nodes --inventory inventory.yaml clustersetup.yaml